huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response.
-The missing attributes include: `res_tenant`.
-It is generally recommended running `terraform plan` after
+The missing attributes include: `res_tenant`, `anti_affinity`.
+It is generally recommended running
-importing the resource.
-You can then decide if changes should be applied to the resource, or the resource
+`terraform plan` after importing the resource.
+You can then decide if changes should be applied to the resource,
-definition should be updated to align with the resource.
+or the resource definition should be updated to align with the resource.
 Also, you can ignore changes as below.

 ```
 resource "huaweicloud_waf_dedicated_instance" "test" {